 While the requestor will have the ability to identify the lawful basis under which it expects the Contracted Party to disclose the data requested, the Contracted Party must make the final determination of the appropriate lawful basis for the Contracted Party to disclose the requested information.

-The Contracted Party should make a threshold determination (without processing the underlying data) about whether the requestor has established an interest in the disclosure of personal data.
+The Contracted Party should make a threshold determination (without considering the underlying data) about whether the requestor has established an interest in the disclosure of personal data.
 The determination should consider the elements:

 Is the identity of the requestor clear/verified?